AhmedRedaG/Flixly-API/README.md

 ## Testing

 The project uses **Jest** and **Supertest** for unit and integration testing.
 Test files are located in the `__test__` directory.

-The server uses nodemon for development, which will automatically restart when you make changes.

 Run all tests using Jest and Supertest: